The-Shortcut/admin-front-end-lottery-lunch/README.md

 This project is for the admin who will be generating pairs, searching and deleting the users.
-The project ius built using MDB components (https://mdbootstrap.com/docs/react/forms/basic/).
-The build file of this project can be used with lottery lunch project by chnaging the base url in lottery lunch to `/api`
+The project is built using MDB components (https://mdbootstrap.com/docs/react/forms/basic/).
+The build file of this project can be used with lottery lunch project by changing the base url in the Lottery lunch to `/api`

 ## Install dependencies